nielsbom/eslint-plugin-n/docs/rules/no-unpublished-import.md

 This can be configured in the rule options or as a shared setting [`settings.convertPath`](../shared-settings.md#convertpath).
 Please see the shared settings documentation for more information.

+#### tryExtensions

+This can be configured in the rule options or as a shared setting [`settings.tryExtensions`](../shared-settings.md#tryextensions).
+Please see the shared settings documentation for more information.

 ### ignoreTypeImport

 If using typescript, you may want to ignore type imports.
 This option allows you to do that.